aolanioaks/se-3020-api/README.md

 The functionality I added was the motion detector to change the theme between Forest, Sunrise, Midnight and Ocean.
 The themes are implemented using context and the books and movies are stored with Async storage.
 Wether the user closes out the app, the data and theme will still persist.
+My app provides clear feedback with the loading spinners while waiting for the API to fetch the data.
+I went based of the React Native Fetch example for retrieving data.
+I did 2 seperate API calls, one in the movies and one in the books.

 According to the HIG guidelines, "consistent interface elements make it easier to complete tasks."
 I maintained consistency by:
 - Using the same card-based layout for both Books and Movies screens